btrettel/plint/plint.md

 Then I can run plint.py as follows:

-    plint.py .\claim-file.txt
+    plint.py .\claims.txt

 ### Linux

 On Linux, the plint.py script can be run from the directory it is in as follows:

-    ./plint.py claim-file.txt
+    ./plint.py claims.txt

-claim-file.txt is the file you wish to read, which is plain text containing the patent document claims.
+claims.txt is the file you wish to read, which is plain text containing the patent document claims.
 Each claim is numbered with a period after the number, for example: "1."

 Alternatively, you can add the directory plint.py is in to your PATH and then run plint.py as follows:

-    plint.py claim-file.txt
+    plint.py claims.txt

 ## Hard-coded checks